+Are you trying to cure tomato blight to save your crop?
 Tomatoes (Solanum lycopersicum) are grown as annuals in most American vegetable gardens for eating and cooking.
-While they are relatively hardy and easy to grow, they are susceptible to four varieties of blight.
+While they're relatively hardy and easy to grow, they are susceptible to four varieties of blight.
 A number of treatments can destroy and prevent blight.
 Prior to treatment, fruit showing signs of blight infection should not be eaten or used for canning.

 Late blight develops within 14 days of a tomato plant contracting the fungus Phytophthora infestnas.
 Symptoms include browning and shriveling leaves and stems.
 In addition, dark, water-soaked lesions appear on leaves that develop into spots with white mold edges.
 Fruits have dark lesions that can grow across broad areas.
 This fungus spreads through rain and wind.
 Late blight flourishes in cool, wet conditions.

 Septoria leaf spot, caused by the fungus Septoria lycopersici, attacks lower leaves once fruit begins to set.
 Look for small black specks surrounded by light-colored circles with dark borders.
 These tiny specks produce more fungal spores.
 Severe infections can result in plants losing all leaves.
 Septoria leaf spot impairs production, resulting in smaller, inferior fruits.
 The fungus overwinters on previous crops and old vegetation.

 Southern blight is caused by the fungus Sclerotium rolfsii.
 This fungus rots stems near the soil line and wilts leaves.
 The brown rot is comprised of lesions that often have a white fungal covering.
 Southern blight can damage fruits that touch the soil.
 The fungus can live in soil and plant debris for years.
 It prefers moist, hot conditions.